Aditya-10-Singh/PeerTutorFinder/README.md

 # 📚 PeerTutorFinder — Verified Peer Tutoring & Collaboration Web App

-Welcome to **PeerTutorFinder** — an open platform that connects students with **peer tutors**, enables learners to share doubts, and empowers meaningful academic collaboration.
+Welcome to **PeerTutorFinder** — a web apllication that connects students with **peer tutors**, enables learners to share doubts, and empowers meaningful academic collaboration through an AI-powered matching system.

 ---